Students

 In addition to social events, the following ideas can help bring more members to your chapter:

-• MAKE THE MOST OF THE HSVMA SPEAKERS BUREAU.
 Choose topics that will appeal to the student body and advertise the presentation all over campus.
 Be sure there are plenty of HSVMA brochures to hand out to attendees at the event.

-• HOLD A “BRING A FRIEND” MEETING.
 Have each chapter member bring a non-member friend to a meeting and have a brief introduction about HSVMA, a fun ice-breaker activity, and snacks.
 Even if they don’t join the chapter, ask the friends to sign up for HSVMA’s e-newsletter and to consider an HSVMA membership—both are free!

-• DEVELOP A WEBSITE and/or START A FACEBOOK GROUP to share chapter information with other students, including pictures from previous activities and an event calendar.
-Your university may provide web pages to student chapters.
-Contact Erin Luebkeman, Student Outreach Coordinator, for the HSVMA Student Chapter Facebook Guidelines.
-Be sure to include the chapter’s website and/or Facebook Group URL on flyers.
+Use these venues to share chapter information with other students, including pictures from previous activities and an event calendar, and be sure to include the chapter’s website and/or link to the Facebook page on flyers.

-• LIST UPCOMING ACTIVITIES IN YOUR COLLEGE NEWSLETTER AND THE CAMPUS NEWSPAPER.
+LIST UPCOMING ACTIVITIES IN YOUR COLLEGE NEWSLETTER AND THE CAMPUS NEWSPAPER.

-• WRITE AN ARTICLE FOR YOUR CAMPUS NEWSPAPERabout a Speakers Bureau presentation or recent chapter project.
+WRITE AN ARTICLE FOR YOUR CAMPUS NEWSPAPER

-• BRAINSTORM WITH EXISTING MEMBERSabout other ways to bring in new members.
+Ask current members if they have ideas for other ways to bring in new members.